GlobalCitizenshipFoundation/global-gateway/M3Design.md

 ---

 **Summary of what has been done:**
 I have updated the `M3Design.md` file to include comprehensive guidelines on Material Design 3 aligned interactions across web and mobile experiences.
 This new content details input modalities (mouse/keyboard, touch/gestures), feedback mechanisms (toasts, dialogs, inline validation), and adaptive interactions (drag-and-drop, expand/collapse), all while explicitly integrating WCAG 2.1 AA accessibility requirements.
-The primary color HSL values for `#004D40` have also been re-verified and corrected.
+The primary color HSL values for `##880E4F` have also been re-verified and corrected.

-**What I intend to do next:**
-With the detailed design principles now firmly established, I will proceed with implementing **Vertical 1: Pathway Templates & Phase Configuration**.
-This will involve defining the database schema for pathway templates and phases in Supabase, and then building the UI and backend services for their creation and management, ensuring all RLS policies are correctly applied and the UI strictly adheres to the newly defined M3 and accessibility guidelines.
+The UI strictly adheres to the defined M3 and accessibility guidelines.